solita/solita.github.com/_posts/2022-12-21-how-to-keep-your-cool-as-a-consultant.md

 I'm not trying to say working in a non-consultant company is a bad option or that you couldn't be happy there, far from it.
 I'm just saying that I do not believe it to be a silver bullet that magically makes everything work smoothly.

-This is the part where being a consultant is a large company comes in handy.
+Part of being a consultant is accepting that you might not have a project or a 100 % allocation at all times.
+In my career I've only faced a situation like that once, it lasted for a couple of months and I was able to do an internal project for a stretch of it.
+In those moments it's crucial to remember that it's on the company to find you a project, not on you to find one for yourself.
+But it is still a stressful situation and people react differently.
+I've tried to learn to be more gentle and forgiving to myself and these kinds of situations are one that puts those lessons to a test.

+But most of the consultants at Solita are in one or more projects.
+And working at a large consultant company also has its perks.
 I am not tied to my current project until the end of time.
 When a project starts to feel like too much (or too little sometimes), I can ask to be rotated to a new project.
 I get to work with new people, possibly learn a new domain, maybe work with different technologies, all the while staying at the same company.

-At least here at Solita we're offered possibilities to learn.
+At least here at Solita we're offered plenty of possibilities to learn.
 The learning may happen in your daily project work or you can take time from your project to learn what you feel like is important to learn.
 We have internal courses which anyone can develop and share their knowledge about a subject.
 There's also links to external materials, like books in O'Reilly's platform.
+And the learning is not restricted to what the company "provides".
+We're free to pursue what interests us and at least I've not needed to explain to anyone why I've decided to use my time learning something.

 ## What keeps me cool (or at least cooler...)